SEA Achievements 2017

 i.
 Nickel Institute / CETS Nickel Working Group

 j.
-DECC Focus Groups regarding climate change agreements
+BEIS Focus Groups regarding climate change agreements & energy policy

 k.
 Cross-sector REACH group

-11. The high profile that the SEA now enjoys means that we were involved with numerous consultations during the year from the Environment Agency, HSE, DEFRA, DECC, and many European regulatory bodies.
+11. The high profile that the SEA now enjoys means that we were involved with numerous consultations during the year from the Environment Agency, HSE, DEFRA, BEIS, and many European regulatory bodies.

-13. We supported the Advanced Engineering Show at the National Exhibition Centre and thought that it was an excellent event.
-We will certainly attend the next show and may even have a larger stand or look to have a surface engineering pavilion stand if there is enough interest.
+13. We supported the Advanced Engineering Show at the National Exhibition Centre and thought that it was once again an excellent event.
+We hosted the Surface Engineering Hub and hope to develop this further for future shows.